A Few Investment Lessons. Part I.

 This is a reason why I look at the best 10% of industries/sectors/groups that outperform the rest 90% every few months and I’d rather invest in those groups than fully diversify.

-We need another diversification strategy that reflects the oscillating market, has some degree of protection against global disasters inside or outside of our country, and reflects the environment we live in and invest today with some potential implications.
-It is almost impossible task to build one.
+We need another diversification strategy that reflects the oscillating market, has some degree of protection against global disasters inside or outside of our country and reflects the environment we live in and invest today with some potential implications.
+It is an almost impossible task to build one.

 So, who the regular investor should listen to in order to build the right, diversified portfolio?
 Newsletter “gurus” or Jim Cramer?
 Financial advisers?
 Retirement Services?
 My answer: listen to your own guts!
 Rely on your own understanding of the market (whatever it would be: pessimistic or optimistic) and your personal situation (age, finances, and investment experience).

 If you think that I can suggest the best investment strategy, sorry, I have to disappoint you.
-What you can do is to get familiar with mine and make your own corrections or deny completely.
-I bet, you have different situation, finances and expertise, and, therefore, you might have your own diversification strategy, just don’t stick to that 40%/60% mambo-jumbo.
+What you can do is to get familiar with mine and make your own corrections or deny it completely.
+I bet you have different situations, finances, and expertise, and, therefore, you might have your own diversification strategy, just don’t stick to that 40%/60% mambo-jumbo.

-Globalization and existence of thousands of ETFs that diversify their investments across several countries blur the borders between US and foreign investments.
-I don’t usually have pure foreign stocks but I still have few investments that have the foreign market exposure with the amount of money invested in it is well below even 10% of my assets.
+The globalization and existence of thousands of ETFs that diversify their investments across several countries blur the borders between US and foreign investments.
+I don’t usually have pure foreign stocks but I still have a few investments that have foreign market exposure with the amount of money invested in it being well below even 10% of my assets.

-If you don’t have the good strategy and the set of trading rules that you have to follow religiously you will experience either losses or just an average return (http://seekingalpha.com/article/3975500-average-investors-get-average-results-retirement ).
+If you don’t have a good strategy and the set of trading rules that you have to follow religiously you will experience either losses or just an average return (http://seekingalpha.com/article/3975500-average-investors-get-average-results-retirement ).

 Please continue to Part II under Category: Investments